johanjoensson/RSPt_instructions/docs/tetralith.md

 # Tetralith
+The settings below are quite old and therefore might not work.
+I will update them at some point.

 On Tetralith, set the following variable in the `testsuite/runcommand` file (if it does not exist, use `testsuite/runcommand.default` instead)
 ```
 MPIRUN="mpprun -n 2"